cs-rrcc/plant-shop/README.md

 #### Allotted Story Points: 13

-As a customer, I want to add plants to my cart so that I can purchase them.
-Given that I am logged-in, the plant being selected is for sale, the plant has been added to my cart, and I am in my cart, when the button "Order Now" has been clicked, then I have purchased the plants and the system records the purchase.
+As a customer, I want to add plants to my cart and purchase them so I can start my garden.
+Given that I am logged-in, the plant being selected is in stock, the plant has been added to my cart, and I am in my cart, when the button "Order Now" has been clicked, then I have purchased the plants and the system records the purchase.

 ### User Story #6: View Plant Invoice